splunk/public-o11y-docs/gdi/consul/consul.md

 ## Configuration

-The Splunk Distribution of OpenTelemetry Collector allows embedding a Smart Agent monitor configuration in an associated Smart Agent Receiver instance.
+The Splunk Distribution of OpenTelemetry Collector allows embedding a Smart Agent monitor configuration in an associated Smart Agent receiver instance.

 **Note:** Providing a Consul datastore monitor entry in your Collector or Smart Agent (deprecated) configuration is required for its use.
 Use the appropriate form for your agent type.